 Program Options

-Loyola's Master of Arts in Teaching (MAT) program offers a course of study that provides initial teacher certification and is designed to prepare exceptionally qualified teachers who are responsive to the needs of diverse learners.
+Loyola's Master of Arts in Teaching (MAT) program offers a course of study that provides initial teacher licensure and is designed to prepare exceptionally qualified teachers who are responsive to the needs of diverse learners.
 Offered for both full-time and part-time enrollment, the MAT program offers a rich integration of coursework, clinical experience, and individualized attention.
 Students become educators committed to the development of all children—with particular attention paid to those who have been underserved.

 Practical, Real-World Application

 Students complete clinical experiences in Professional Development and partnership schools in the greater Baltimore area.
-Students who are already teaching in their certification area may have the option to complete their field experiences and/or internship in their schools.
+Students who are already teaching in their licensure area may have the option to complete their field experiences and/or internship in their schools.

 Loyola’s MAT program was exactly what I was looking for— a great hands on experience with supportive and encouraging mentors.
 The internship experience has been amazing and I have learned so much from all of my professors and my mentor teachers, so I feel that Loyola has prepared me to be the kind of educator that I strive to be.